greenplum-db/plcontainer/README.md

 ### Running the tests

-1. Tests require three runtimes(Python,R and Network) are added.
+1. Tests require three runtimes(Python, R and Network) are added.
 Suppose you have installed the python runtime in the above section.

    Install the PL/Container R image by running
    ```shell
    plcontainer image-add -f /home/gpadmin/plcontainer-r-images.tar.gz;